Discussing Torah matters because the Torah matters

 6. The Holy Spirit rescues the lost.
 Eliezer is a war hero, one who goes into battle to rescue the lost.
 Although this detail comes from a separate story (Genesis 14), it is worth noting in the context of this discussion.

 7. The Holy Spirit defies human logic.
-In Genesis 24, if Eliezer had acted logically, he would have entered the city and gathered intelligence to learn the whereabouts of Abraham’s extended family.
+Had Eliezer acted logically, he would have found a bride for Isaac entirely different.
+He would have entered the city and gathered intelligence to learn the whereabouts of Abraham’s extended family.
 Then he would have knocked on their door, introduced himself, and asked to meet their daughters.
-Instead, Eliezer visits a well from which the entire community draws water.
-He prays that the first girl to give him water would be the one for Isaac (and remember, eligible candidates have to be a relative of Abraham per Gen. 24:4).
+Instead, Eliezer visits a community well where anyone and everyone comes to draw water.
+He prays that the first girl to give him water would be the one for Isaac (and remember, eligible candidates must be a relative of Abraham per Gen. 24:4).
 This is a strange strategy.
 The odds that the first stranger to offer him water would be a relative of Abraham are slim to none.
 And yet, it works.
 And it teaches us something about the Holy Spirit.
 The Holy Spirit isn’t concerned with making sense on paper.
-The Holy Spirit defies boundaries that are inked by human logic.
+The Holy Spirit defies boundaries inked by human logic.

 8. The Holy Spirit acts with eagerness.
 In the story, Eliezer runs to Rebekah (24:17).
-It is with eagerness he initiates their interaction, and in like manner, the Holy Spirit runs to you.
+It is with eagerness he initiates their interaction.
+In like manner, the Holy Spirit runs to you.

 9. The Holy Spirit is not held responsible if you are unwilling to respond.
 See 24:8.

-11. The Holy Spirit gets excited about a person with a sensitive heart.
-Eliezer doesn’t stage a beauty contest.
-He doesn’t pass out applications and select the most qualified applicant.
-He doesn’t look for the richest girl in town.
+11. The Holy Spirit gets excited about someone with a sensitive heart.
+Eliezer doesn’t stage a beauty contest or look for the richest girl in town.
 Instead he looks for a girl with kindness and compassion in her heart.
-His “interview” involves two aspects: Part 1 is a spoken request: “I am thirsty.”
+His “interview” involves two aspects: Part 1 is a spoken request: “I am thirsty” he tells her.
 Part 2 is never verbalized: My camels are thirsty, too.
+Will she notice?
 Rebekah not only meets the spoken need, she also perceives and addresses the unspoken need.
-She sees beyond the obvious.
+She sees past the obvious and cares enough to act on it.

-12. The Holy Spirits gives you gifts and others fruit.
-In 24:53, Eliezer gives gifts, garments, and “precious things.
+12. The Holy Spirits gives gifts and fruit.
+In 24:53, Eliezer gives gifts and garments to Rebekah and precious things to her family.
 Some translations say costly ornaments; mine says precious things.
 Note, “This term rendered precious things (as found in Songs 4:13) is used to express exquisite fruits or delicacies” (Source).
-Rashi concurs: he translates Genesis 24:53 to say delicious fruits.
-In other words, Eliezer gives gifts, garments, and delicious fruits (Source).
-I like this translation because it yields an insight.
-Eliezer gives gifts to the bride, but to Rebekah’s family he gives delicious fruits.
-The fruits are not for Rebekah, but because of Rebekah.
-They are intended for the others.
-In like manner, the fruit of the Spirit are for everyone around us, but they get to be shared because of God in us.
+Rashi agrees, translating it to say delicious fruits (Source).
+I like this reading because it yields an insight.
+Eliezer gives gifts to the bride, but fruit to her family.
+The fruit is not for Rebekah, but because of Rebekah.
+In like manner, the believer is given gifts by the Spirit.
+The fruit of the Spirit (love, joy, peace, patience, etc.) are enjoyed by everyone else, presented because of the believer.

 13. The Holy Spirit wants to act.
 Eliezer doesn’t like delay.
-When Laban wants Rebekah to stay another ten days before leaving, Eliezer tells him, “Do not delay me” (24:56).
+He tells Laban “Do not delay me” when Laban wants Rebekah to stay for another ten days (24:56).
 Eliezer doesn’t want to wait around.

-15. The very thing the Holy Spirit brings you to serve is the thing that carries you to your new home.
+15. Your ministry is connected to your journey home.
 Rebekah is carried to Isaac by the very camels she watered the day before.
-Eliezer is who brings the camels to her, but he never demands that she nurture them.
+Eliezer is who brought the camels to her.

 16. The Holy Spirit serves the Son and His purposes.
 Eliezer may manage Abraham’s estate, but Isaac is the owner of that estate.
 There is a similar dynamic between the Holy Spirit and Jesus.
 The Holy Spirit may manage certain affairs, but everything ultimately belongs to the Son.
 Reference John 16:13-15 where the Son says, “When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his own authority . . .
 He will glorify me, for he will take what is mine and declare it to you.
 All that the Father has is mine; therefore I said that he will take what is mine and declare it to you.”
 The authority belongs to the Son.